 2. We are currently not interested in stories that focus on the POV of a male who is afflicted with toxic masculinity.
 We’re not interested in spending time inside this type of person’s head.
 However, a story in which toxic males are present and there is pushback against this attitude and behavior will be considered.
 A fine example of this is the 2018 winner of the Tillie Olsen Short Story Award, which you can read on our website.

 3. We are not interested in stories that are not cognizant of language when referencing American Indians and are not truly authentic to their experiences.
-Comparing American Indians to animals (even if trying to elucidate the government’s racist policies), using the word “savage” to describe them, writing about their spiritual or religious beliefs or cultural practices when you have only researched this from afar, writing in their POV and when the character becomes violent saying something like it is their “Indian blood” coming out, and so forth are big no-no’s at TTR.
+Comparing American Indians to animals (even if trying to elucidate the government’s racist policies), writing about their spiritual or religious beliefs or cultural practices when you have only researched this from afar, writing in their POV and when the character becomes violent saying something like it is their “Indian blood” coming out, and so forth, are big no-no’s at TTR.
 Some stories told by American Indians are considered sacred to them and not to be shared outside the tribe.
-If you are non-indigneous and have worked hard to be authentic (and not just by reading books written by other white people) and have vetted your story with a number of important people within the tribe you are writing about if you are writing about the tribe’s cultural and spiritual practices and beliefs, please feel free to send it.
+If you are non-indigenous and have worked hard to be authentic (and not just by reading books written by white people) and have vetted your story with a number of important people within the tribe you are writing about (if you are writing about the tribe’s cultural and spiritual practices and beliefs), please feel free to send it.